Biology of depression: Monoamine hypothesis of depression

 Many antidepressant drugs acutely increase synaptic levels of the monoamine neurotransmitter, serotonin, but they may also enhance the levels of norepinephrine and dopamine.
 The observation of this efficacy led to the monoamine hypothesis of depression, which postulates that the deficit of certain neurotransmitters is responsible for depression, and even that certain neurotransmitters are linked to specific symptoms.
-Normal serotonin levels have been linked to mood and behaviour regulation, sleep, and digestion; norepinephrine to the fight-or-flight response; and dopamine to movement, pleasure, and motivation.
+Normal serotonin levels have been linked to mood and behaviorregulation, sleep, and digestion; norepinephrine to the fight-or-flight response; and dopamine to movement, pleasure, and motivation.
 Some have also proposed the relationship between monoamines and phenotypes such as serotonin in sleep and suicide, norepinephrine in dysphoria, fatigue, apathy, cognitive dysfunction, and dopamine in loss of motivation and psychomotor symptoms.
 The main limitation for the monoamine hypothesis of depression is the therapeutic lag between initiation of antidepressant treatment and perceived improvement of symptoms.
 One explanation for this therapeutic lag is that the initial increase in synaptic serotonin is only temporary, as firing of serotonergic neurons in the dorsal raphe adapt via the activity of 5-HT_{1A} autoreceptors.
 The therapeutic effect of antidepressants is thought to arise from autoreceptor desensitization over a period of time, eventually elevating firing of serotonergic neurons.

 Monoamine receptors affect phospholipase C and adenylyl cyclase inside of the cell.
 Green arrows means stimulation and red arrows inhibition.
 Serotonin receptors are blue, norepinephrine orange, and dopamine yellow.
 Phospholipase C and adenylyl cyclase start a signaling cascade which turn on or off genes in the cell.
 Sufficient ATP from mitochondria is required for these downstream signalling events.

 The 5HT-3 receptor is associated with gastrointestinal adverse effects and has no relationship to the other monoamine receptors.